Searching for Italy: All the Places Stanley Tucci Went in Season 2

 Vercelli.
 Approximately one hour northeast of Turin lies Vercelli, the rice capital of Italy.
 Here, like in Venice, Tucci makes yet another reference to a certain food being the same “as pizza is to Naples.”
 In this case, he’s talking about risotto.

-Christian and Manuel Ristorante (reviews).
+Christian and Manuel Ristorante.
 Tucci pays a visit to Hotel Cinzia, where the Costardi brothers—Christian and Manuel—have elevated the art of the risotteria.
 Their restaurant, which has been awarded one Michelin star, has 20 varieties of risotto dishes, including one served in a Warholesque tin can and made with coffee, beer, and Grana Padano cream.
-They also serve a rice dessert called “rice field in winter” that includes crispy rice, chestnuts, and chocolate.
+They also serve a rice dessert that includes crispy rice, chestnuts, and chocolate; it’s called “rice field in winter” because the plating evokes the crispy, cracked veneer of the waterlogged Piedmont plain during the coldest months of the year.

 To learn more about what it takes to find the elusive tartufo bianco, Tucci joins truffle hunter Igor Bianchi.
 The white-bearded Bianchi, the “King of the Truffle Hunters,” and his trusty dogs (“pigs can’t be trained,” he scoffs) do not find any white truffles during their televised walk in the woods.
 But later, Bianchi treats Tucci to a quick dish of egg and shaved white truffle.